 Jojoba: Uses For Hair and Skin?

 Nature adapts wonderfully to all kinds of conditions, climates, and situations.
 The jojoba plant, which is native to desert areas such as Arizona, California, and Mexico, is no exception.
 It learned how to survive in very extreme heat.
 Not only survive, but flourish and thrive!
 The tree has come to form an important role in ancient Native American culture as it was used to treat wounds and sores centuries ago.

 The jojoba is known in Latin as simmondsia chenensis, and its seeds are full of oil.
-Well, not literally full, but they may as well be with an oil content of 50%!
+Well, not literally full, but they may as well be with an oil content as high as 50%!
 The jojoba plant has many health and beauty benefits, which is why so many companies use it in their hair and skin care products.
 Some companies treat the oil in different ways, and in the course of the treatment it loses its natural odor and color.

 Part of what makes the jojoba oil so unique is that it resembles our own natural oil which is secreted by our body, the sebum.
-Sebum is produced under the surface if the skin, and it contributes to the skin young look and feel.
+Sebum is produced under the surface if the skin, and it contributes to preserving the skin’s young look and feel.
 The sebum also acts as a barrier between our body and the external world.
 It acts as a filter for water, bacteria, harmful chemicals, and other substances which are all around us.
 Our skin is the biggest organ we have, and the sebum is part of what helps keep it safe.

 Companies use jojoba in skin lotions, facial creams, foot remedies, and scalp hydrators.
 Jojoba has anti-inflammatory and antibacterial properties, which is why it is considered so good for the skin.
 It is ideal for treating acne, pimples, and for smoothing out lines or scars.
 When used frequently, it can aid in the skin and hair’s long-term health.
 For those experiencing dry hair and scalp, hair loss, and other kinds of hair damage, jojoba can work wonders.
 It also gives the hair back a natural shine, and promotes hair growth and sustainability.